 We own all of our investments through our operating partnership, or its subsidiaries.
 We are the sole general partner of our operating partnership, and the initial limited partners of our operating partnership were the limited partner wholly owned by us, and special limited partnership interest holder.
-Our operating partnership's limited partner invested \$1,000 in our operating partnership in exchange for limited partnership interests, and our operating partnership's special limited partner invested \$1,000 in our operating partnership interests.
+Our operating partnership's limited partner invested \$1,000 in our operating partnership in exchange for limited partnership interests, and our operating partnership's special limited partner invested \$1,000 in our operating partnership in exchange for special limited partnership interests.

 Pursuant to the merger agreement, Moody I OP merged with and into our operating partnership, with our operating partnership continuing as the surviving partnership.
 In connection with the partnership merger, the agreement of limited partnership of our operating partnership was amended and restated as the Third Amended and Restated Limited Partnership Agreement and became the limited partnership agreement of the surviving partnership.
-As amended, the agreement of limited partnership of our operating partnership provides that distributions to Moody National LPOP II, LLC, or the special limited partner of our operating partnership, may only be paid after former limited partners of Moody I OP have received a cumulative annual return of 8.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner may be paid once the current and future limited partnership interest holders of our operating partnership (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the such holders were entitled before distributions to the special limited partner may be paid once the current and future limited partnership interest holders of our operating partnership (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of limited partnership of our operating partnership.
-The rest of the terms of the agreement of limited partnership of our operating partnership of our operating partnership of our operating partnership agreement of limited partnership agreement of limited partnership agreement of limited partnership agreement of limited partnership agreement
+As amended, the agreement of limited partnership of our operating partnership provides that distributions to Moody National LPOP II, LLC, or the special limited partner of our operating partnership, may only be paid after former limited partners of Moody I OP have received a cumulative annual return of 8.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner of Moody I OP.
+Distributions to the special limited partner may be paid once the current and future limited partnership interest holders of our operating partnership (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the such holders were entitled before distributions to the special limited partner may be paid once the current and future limited partnership interest holders of our operating partnership (other than the former limited partners of Moody I OP) have received a cumulative annual return of 6.0%, which is equal to the same return to which such holders were entitled before distributions to the special limited partner former limited partnership of our operating partnership.
+The rest of the terms of the agreement of limited partnership of our operating partnership of our operating partnership agreement remain materially unchanged.